IVIanuu/dusty/README.md

 In order to make dusty work you have to do two simple things.

-First annotate your references that you want to be cleared on destroy view.
+First annotate your references that you want to be cleared.
 Note primitive types are not supported!
 Then in onCreate register the fragment by callig Dusty.register(this);

 ```java